Connecting finite-time Lyapunov exponents with supersaturation and droplet dynamics in the bulk of a turbulent cloud: Statistics and structure of the Eulerian turbulence

 Table \ref{table:parameter_study} summarizes also other results.
 With increasing length scale $L$ both Reynolds numbers and the velocity fluctuation magnitude increase, as expected and shown in \cite{kumar2018scale}.
 Consequently, the large-scale eddy turnover time $\tau_L$ grows as well.
-The fluctuation level of the scalar supersaturation field, $s_{\rm rms}=\langle s^2\rangle_{V,t}^{1/2}$ remains very small, but increases to about $\sim 1\%$ for the biggest domain.
-We recall that in atmospheric clouds heterogeneous nucleation proceeds such that maximum values of $s$ never exceed a few per cent \cite{yau1996short}.
-At a given box size an increase of the energy injection rate $\epsilon_{\rm in}$ enhances the level of turbulence as well.
-The reason is that (at fixed kinematic viscosity) the mean kinetic energy dissipation rate is then enhanced as a consequence of statistical stationarity.
-This causes a decrease of the Kolmogorov dissipation length, $\eta_K=(\nu^3)/\epsilon)^{1/4}$ and thus extends the turbulence cascade range.
+The values of $s_{\rm rms}=\langle s^2\rangle_{V,t}^{1/2}$ remains very small, but increases to about $\sim 1\%$ for the biggest domain.
+We recall that in atmospheric clouds heterogeneous nucleation proceeds such that maximum values of $s$ typically do not exceed a few per cent \cite{yau1996short}.

-Figure \ref{fig:eps_u_magn} visualizes the turbulent dynamics by means of a slice-cut snaphot for runs 4 and 5 of the table.
-On display are the velocity magnitude (or TKE) to the left, the passively mixed supersaturation field, and the logarithm of the kinetic energy dissipation field.
+Figure \ref{fig:eps_u_magn} visualizes the turbulent dynamics by means of a slice-cut snaphot for runs 2 and 3 of the Tab. \ref{table:parameter_study}.
+On display are the velocity magnitude (or $E_k$) to the left, the passively mixed supersaturation field, and the logarithm of the kinetic energy dissipation field.
 It is clearly demonstrated how the complexity of the flow increases when the Reynolds number grows.
 The kinetic energy dissipation rate field develops finer striated high-amplitude shear layers.
 They are connected to stretching and compression regions in the Lagrangian picture which will be further investigated in Sec.
 V by means of the FTLEs.

-Figure \ref{fig:diss} displays isosurfaces of the instantaneous scalar dissipation rate field of the supersaturation.
+Figure \ref{fig:sub_gaus_and_iso_diss}a demonstrates probability density function (PDF) for supersaturation field for run 2 which has Gaussian shape in the core and sub-Gaussian tails.
+This statistics agrees with passive scalar DNS by \citet{celani2001fronts}.
+Figure \ref{fig:sub_gaus_and_iso_diss}b displays isosurfaces of the instantaneous scalar dissipation rate field of the supersaturation.
 This quantity is given by